Hand of God ball proceeds 'a gift' for referee

 "You have to understand that mistakes happen in football.
 We didn't have VAR (Video Assistant Referee) back then.

-"After the game, the England head coach (Bobby Robson) said in an interview: 'The referee did his job as he was instructed by Fifa but the linesman was very irresponsible'.
+"After the game, the England head coach (Bobby Robson) said in an interview: 'The referee did his job as he was instructed by Fifa, but the linesman was very irresponsible'.

 "The fans have every right to be mad.
 They were there to support the team, but mistakes happen.
 By any means, I am not responsible for that mistake.